app-sre/manifest-bouncer/README.md

   --warn-only           do not return an error if the checks fail --enable-all          run all the checks.
 To disable a specific check, use
                         the `--disable-<check>` form.
+  --disable-all         Don't run any checks.
+To enable a specific check, use
+                        the `--enable-<check>` form.
   --enable-limits, --disable-limits
-                        check that limits are defined --enable-requests, --disable-requests
+                        check that limits are defined (Default: ENABLED) --enable-requests, --disable-requests
-                        check that requests are defined
+                        check that requests are defined (Default: DISABLED)
 ```

 If all the tests are successful it will exit with `0`.
 Otherwise it will return with `1` if one or more checks fails.